pdee/pdee/python-modes/xemacs-lp-python-mode/doc/commands-python-mode.rst

 -------------------

-Go to the point just beyond the final line of the current statement.
+Go to the last char of current statement.

+To go just beyond the final line of the current statement, use `py-down-statement-lc'.

 py-goto-statement-below